-We are seeking postgraduate students and postdoctoral researchers eager to conduct research in the areas of molecular design and synthesis, and analysis of host-guest interactions.
-Fully-funded positions will be advertised here when available.
-Researchers and students with their own funding for postgraduate research are welcome to email Stephen directly.
+Enthusiastic postgraduate students and postdoctoral researchers are welcome to apply at any time to work in the areas of organic synthesis, ligand design and analysis of host-guest interactions.
+Fully funded positions will be advertised on the Group webpages when available.
+Researchers and students with their own funding are welcome to email Stephen directly.

 - Module leader for CMB108 ‘Principles of Biological Chemistry’

 - CMB108: Principles of Biological Chemistry; Internal Examiner

 - CMB105: Physical Organic Chemistry

 - Member of the Royal Society of Chemistry

 - Member of the SCI Young Chemists’ Panel

 - Review Editor for Frontiers in Chemistry Journal, Supramolecular Chemistry Section